Coventry EPCs for Homeowners, Estate Agents & Landlords. Domestic & Commercial.

 Background

-As a result of an EU directive, it is required by law to show a valid Energy Performance Certificate when selling or leasing a commercial building.The directive came into effect in 2008, and certificates are valid for 10 years.
+As a result of an EU directive, it is required by law to show a valid Energy Performance Certificate when selling or leasing a commercial building.The Directive took effect in 2008, and certificates are valid for a period of 10 years.

-For further information about Commercial Energy Performance Certificates, please click here or for a PDF copy of the Directive, please click here.
+For further information about Commercial Energy Performance Certificates, please click here.

 Energy Performance Certificates FAQ